tonygags/short-link-app/README.md

 ## Author: Me

 This an application to create short-link urls.
-Built with Meteor and React JS.
+Built with Meteor and React JS for training purposes.